stnuessl/fgen/README.md

 * Suppress (syntax) errors or at least give an option to do so.
 There are much better tools out there for this anyway, so a user should be primarily concerned about the generated output of __fgen__.
-* Correctly handle namespaces by putting them before the corresponding function definitions (but keep the option to put them in the function name qualifiers as an alternative.)
 * Add some sort of configuration file to enable the user to set some default flags / arguments.
+* Add an option to automatically include the passed header files.

 ## Installation